-We want to maintain a healthy, calm environment for our students to have their meals.
+We want to maintain a healthy calm environment for our students to have their meals.
 Students will enter the cafetorium in an orderly fashion, wash and dry their hands, and enter the serving line calmly and respectfully.
 During lunch, students are expected to follow all general school rules and...

-- Be courteous, respectful, and responsible throughout the meal. - Talk quietly among the people seated nearby so that everyone may enjoy their conversations. - When excused, students will throw away all trash and walk to the playground or designated area. - Students will follow all other rules as posted.
+- Be courteous, respectful, and responsible throughout the meal. - Talk quietly among the people seated nearby so that everyone may enjoy their conversations. - When excused, students will throw away all trash and walk to the playground or designated area.